VidalNat/dataLyze-oensource-data_analysis-platform/README.md

 ---

-DataLyze is an open-source, browser-based data analysis tool.
+DataLyze is an open-source, lightweight, offline-first, mobile & browser based data analysis tool.
 Upload a CSV or Excel file, generate interactive charts and quality reports, and save your findings as a shareable dashboard — without writing any code.

 ## Quick Start